tbnorth/SLREagents2024/agents2024.md

 # Goals

- - Look at movement of nutrients in near shore
+ - Look at movement of X in the SLRE / western Lake Superior
- - Tie land use to observed nearshore conditions
- - Examine influence on algal blooms (large scale / long term)
- - Look at impacts of land use decisions

-# Harmful Algal Blooms

- - Public health
- - Environmental impact
- - Economic impact
- - Recreational impact
+ - Xs from stakeholders - what moves in the Estuary that you care about?

-# Agents
+# Agent based models

+Agents:

 - exist at a specific point in space
 - can have multiple static and varying attributes
-- can interact with surrounding agents (and cells) based on distance etc.
+- can interact with surrounding agents (and grid cells) based on distance etc.
 - added and removed from the model over the model's run-time